Ovarian Cyst: Pain, Symptoms, Causes, Treatment & More

-The sacs generally dissolve after producing an egg but if that doesn’t happen or if the follicle closes again then it can result in production of extra fluid.
-This in turn results in the formation of corpus luteum cyst.
+The sacs generally dissolve after producing an egg but if that doesn’t happen or if the follicle closes again then it can result in the production of extra fluid.
+This in turn results in the formation of the corpus luteum cyst.

 1. Dermoid Cysts

 Dermoid cysts generally consist of fat, hair or other tissues because they develop from embryonic cells.
 There are very rare chances for these to cause cancer.

 Endometrioma cysts on the other hand result from the production of tissues outside the ovaries where they might get attached to your ovary and result in growth.